 It’s always sunny in Durango

 Love the great outdoors?
 Explore the Weminuche Wilderness, the largest wilderness area in the state.
 This rugged terrain runs the gamut when it comes to elevation– deep into the Animas river gorge all the way to the tops of the Needle Range.
-From short and sweet hikes (the Piedra Falls trail runs about 1.2 miles round trip) to epic trails to high altitude lakes (like the 7.6-mile Highland Mary Lakes Cunningham Gulch Loop Trail), there’s plenty of ways to explore on foot.
+From short and sweet hikes (the Piedra Falls trail runs about 1.2 miles round trip) to epic trails to high-altitude lakes (like the 7.6-mile Highland Mary Lakes Cunningham Gulch Loop Trail), there are plenty of ways to explore on foot.

 You say Purgatory like it’s a bad thing